 In Table 2, we present a profile of working age individuals with and without disabilities.
 We can see from this table that those with disabilities tend to be older - 30 per cent are aged 55-64 compared to only 15.4 per cent of those without a disability.
 A larger percentage also have lower levels of education - 30 per cent have a lower secondary or less qualification compared to 16 per cent of those without a disability.
-A smaller percentage of individuals with disabilities are employed, 51 per cent compared to 78 per cent of those without a disability, while a much larger percentage are inactive - 45 per cent compared to 19 per cent of those without a disability.
-A higher proportion of those with a disability are Irish citizens (87 per cent compared to 81 per cent).
+A smaller percentage of individuals with disabilities are employed, 51 per cent compared to 78 per cent of those without a disability, while a much larger percentage are inactive - 45 per cent compared to 19 per cent of those without a disability are lrish citizens (87 per cent compared to 81 per cent).
 The main economic sector of employment for both groups is the health sector, followed by retail and industry.
 Those with and without disabilities are also similar with regards to gender, marital status and geographic location.

-Table 2: Profile of the working-age population with and without disabilities: 2023 (Q2)
+Table 2: Profile of the working-age population with and withoutdisabilities: 2023 (Q2)